seek-oss/logger/docs/eeeoh.md

 eeeoh prescribes [Datadog unified service tagging] as a baseline.

-The recommended approach to satisfy this requirement is to leverage existing `DD_` environment variables:
+The recommended approach to satisfy this requirement is sourcing application metadata from the workload hosting environment.

+See [environment setup](#environment-setup) for detailed guidance per workload hosting environment;
+in some cases,
+metadata is derived from `DD_` environment variables:

 ```typescript
 // process.env.DD_ENV = 'production';